bschatzow/operating-system/Documentation/partition.md

 actual move will be running on next reboot.
 Once complete, the external drive will contain the data and will need to be plugged in to successfully boot Home Assistant OS.
+Add a command from the SSH window ha host reboot.
+Please be patient, during a headless reboot your information is being copied in the background and it 10 to 15 minutes (or longer) depending on the amount of information.
+Give some information about the time needed for the system to come back.
+With a headless system the user see no information